BiancaCodes-c/D-m/README.md

 Pronunciation: **deh-GHOM**

-A lightweight environmental pulse pipeline for Wilmington, NC that ingests weather, air quality, and water temperature data, then computes a simple health/anomaly score.
+A lightweight environmental pulse pipeline for Wilmington that ingests weather, air quality, and water temperature data, then computes a simple health/anomaly score.

 ## Quick Start